-- A. Registration: In 2022 camper registration will open in February.
-Families will be required to pay a minimum of \$50.00 per session at time of registration. - B. Paperwork: All camper paperwork (the camper profile in ePACT) is requested by May 20th, 2022.
+- A. Registration: In 2024 camper registration will open in February through Lakewood Recreation's registration portal, www.lakewood.org/register.
+Families will be required to pay a minimum of \$50.00 per session at time of registration. - B. Paperwork: All camper paperwork (the camper profile in ePACT) is requested by May 17th, 2024.
 All paperwork must be completed prior to the start of Camp or the camper will not be eligible to participate until the paperwork is completed.